AkashKoodali/AkashKoodali/README.md

 Full Stack Developer
 --------------------

-Hi!
+Hai,
 I’m a professional Full Stack Developer.
 I am an expert on MERN stack and Next JS.
 I also have solid foundations in HTML5, CSS3, Bootstrap, Tailwind, React Bootstrap, and Flutter.
 I'm happiest when I'm creating, learning, exploring and thinking about how to make things better.
 I love to work with people in order to build things that matter.
-I'm eagerly looking for a career in a creative organization where I can implement my skills as well as increase my IT skills in the software process. • Work as part of a cross-functional team to provide a comprehensive user experience. • The ability to wear multiple hats and quickly learn new technologies. • The ability to test a website and identify bugs and technical problems.
+I'm eagerly looking for a career in a creative organization where I can implement my skills as well as increase my IT skills in the software process.
+Work as part of a cross-functional team to provide a comprehensive user experience.
+The ability to wear multiple hats and quickly learn new technologies.
+The ability to test a website and identify bugs and technical problems.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Akash koodali](http://akashkoodali.tk)